Raziel7893/WindowsGSM.Windrose/README.md

 ### Notes
 - install everything inside serverfiles\Engine\Extras\Redist\en-us _(click Browse => ServerFiles to find it)
   - if that does not help also install https://www.microsoft.com/en-us/download/details.aspx?id=35
   - And if you are on a Server: Install DotNet3.5 via serverConsole https://www.youtube.com/watch?v=uSRMvCjuUdI
+  - Else it could be it is also required for nonservers: https://www.microsoft.com/en-us/download/details.aspx?id=21

 ### WindowsGSM Installation: